-Hyperspectral remote sensing (HRS) is considered as a very potential tool for detecting, characterizing and estimating the different agricultural practices.
-The HRS provides continuous narrow spectral wavelengths within region of visible-near-infrared and mid-infrared (vis-NIR-MIR) and allowing detailed spectral information can be used in different purposes.
-The applications of the HRS are such as crop health monitoring, soil fertility assessment, irrigation and fertilization requirements estimation, etc. Compared to the multispectral remote sensing (MRS) which provides a limited number of spectral broad bands; the HRS using the imaging sensors capable to detect many agricultural factors (Zhong et al., 2021).
-Moreover, the HRS able to characterize several kinds of crop stresses (biotic and abiotic) such as plant diseases and pests as well as nutrient deficiency symptoms; which can negatively affect the crop yields.
+Hyperspectral remote sensing (HRS) is a potential tool for detecting, characterizing and estimating the different agricultural practices.
+The HRS provides continuous narrow spectral wavelengths within the region of visible-near-infrared and mid-infrared (vis-NIR-MIR) and allows detailed spectral information to be used for different purposes.
+The applications of the HRS are such as crop health monitoring, soil fertility assessment, irrigation and fertilization requirements estimation, etc. Compared to multispectral remote sensing (MRS), which provides a limited number of spectral broad bands, HRS uses imaging sensors capable of detecting many agricultural factors (Zhong et al., 2021).
+Moreover, the HRS is able to characterize several kinds of crop stresses (biotic and abiotic), such as plant diseases and pests, as well as nutrient deficiency symptoms, which can negatively affect crop yields.
 Many studies demonstrated the HRS potentiality in evaluating the content of the chlorophyll, the levels of nitrogen, and the drought stress.
-These techniques are used for the real time detection and characterization compared to the conventional methods (Aburaed et al., 2023).
+These techniques are used for real-time detection and characterization compared to the conventional methods (Aburaed et al., 2023).

-The geographic information systems (GIS) play a very vital role in agricultural sector; with the collaboration of the HRS using the spatial information and visualizing the data.
-Moreover, the GIS offers integrating with different sources of information such as maps of soils, weather data, crop and vegetation data which can be utilized for full understanding of agricultural landscapes (Gold, 2020).
+The geographic information systems (GIS) play a very vital role in the agricultural sector, with the collaboration of the HRS using the spatial information and visualizing the data.
+Moreover, the GIS offers integration with different sources of information, such as maps of soils, weather data, and crop and vegetation data, which can be utilized for a full understanding of agricultural landscapes (Gold, 2020).
 An integration of the GIS and HRS help the farmers for spatial identification of several activities of the precision agriculture (PA) in a specific field condition.
-Moreover, this integration provides the possibility of effective managing of the vegetation cover including irrigation, fertilization and pesticides applications when only needed in order to reducing the waste as well as environmental impact (Choi, 2023).
+Moreover, this integration provides the possibility of effectively managing the vegetation cover, including irrigation, fertilization, and pesticide applications when only needed in order to reduce waste as well as environmental impact (Choi, 2023).

-Artificial intelligence (AI) has been found to be as a very crucial to be integrated with the HRS and GIS tools for improving the automated analysis of the different kinds of data; and enhancing the processes of the decision-making.
+Artificial intelligence (AI) has been found to be very crucial to be integrated with the HRS and GIS tools for improving the automated analysis of the different kinds of data, and enhancing the processes of decision-making.
 The AI codes such as machine learning (ML) as well as deep learning (DL) able to process huge amount of the hyperspectral information, recognizing the different patterns and correlations which is very tedious to be done by human.
-The AI and HRS are providing a possibility for developing different prediction models for estimating and forecasting the crop performance as well as early detection of the stress symptoms which can be used for achieving optimal management practices.
-For example, AI tools can be used in analyzing the HRS images in order to detect the specific locations in a single field which are requiring irrigation, fertilization, etc. to help farmers to take a suitable action (Janga et al., 2023).
+The AI and HRS provide a possibility for developing different prediction models for estimating and forecasting crop performance as well as early detection of stress symptoms, which can be used for achieving optimal management practices.
+For example, AI tools can be used in analyzing the HRS images in order to detect the specific locations in a single field that require irrigation, fertilization, etc., to help farmers take suitable action (Janga et al., 2023).

-Although these advanced techniques are used for different applications, there are several limitations and challenges such as the complexity of the hyperspectral information whereas advanced analyses and experience are required.
+Although these advanced techniques are used for different applications, there are several limitations and challenges, such as the complexity of the hyperspectral information, whereas advanced analyses and experience are required.
 This challenge is faced by the farmers who are not capable to deal with this technology.
-Moreover, an integration of HRS, GIS and AI need multidisciplinary experience including agronomy, data technician, soil scientist, and RS specialists to be capable in developing better solutions for the agricultural problems.
+Moreover, integration of HRS, GIS, and AI needs multidisciplinary experience, including agronomy, data technician, soil scientist, and RS specialists, to be capable of developing better solutions for agricultural problems.
 Besides these challenges, the implementation cost is high for the local farmers, highlight the need for flexible solutions that are suitable for all agricultural stakeholders in the near future.